Anggardy/IntroductionToGitHub/README.md

 # IntroductionToGitHub
-I am editing the README file.
+i'm editing the README file.
 Adding some more details about the project description.